lodianabeqiri/BearingRUL-Estimation-Pseudocode/README.md

 Organization of the Repository:
 The repository contains many text files containing pseudocode for the following functions: Change-Point-algorithm, Main, Outliers-Removal, Polynomial-function, Preprocessing-function, and RUL-Calculation.
-The main function calculates the remaining useful life for provided gearbox data and makes use of all other functions such as preprocessing to preprocess the data and outliers-removal to find and handle outliers using one-class SVM.
-It uses the Change point technique to construct thresholds to identify if the signals provided are in a healthy state, and then it trains the polynomial regression on the data and estimates the remaining useful life using the RUL-Calculations routines.
-Each file is accompanied by remarks about the file's functionality.
+The main function calculates the RUL for provided gearbox data and makes use of all other functions such as preprocessing to preprocess the data and outliers-removal to find and handle outliers using one-class SVM.
+It uses the Change Point Technique to construct thresholds to identify if the signals provided are in a healthy state, and then it trains the Polynomial Regression on the data and estimates the RUL.
+Each file is accompanied by comments about the file's functionality.

 Project Requirements and Setup Instructions:
 It is important to import the libraries required to implement and run the code inspired by the pseudocode.